alter-dime/katacoda-scenarios/scenario1/step1.md

 ```

 3. Replace `Smith` with `Jackson`
-4. Add the following to end of the file
+4. Add the following to end of the file without the editor eg vi, nano

 ```
 nexus12;1234;Nexus;Co